Chart Color Schemes

 The level of cultural diversity witnessed in Yarralumla was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yarralumla's population, as of a certain date, showed higher cultural diversity than most local markets: 17.6% spoke languages other than English at home, and 29.5% were born overseas.
-Christianity was the predominant religion in Yarralumla, comprising 47.2%.
-Notably, Judaism's representation stood at 0.6%, comparable to the Australian Capital Territory average.
+Yarralumla's population showed higher cultural diversity compared to most local areas, with 17.6% speaking a language other than English at home and 29.5% born overseas.
+Christianity was the predominant religion in Yarralumla, accounting for 47.2%.
+Notably, Judaism was overrepresented at 0.6%, higher than the Australian Capital Territory's average of 0.2%.

 Frequently Asked Questions - Diversity